djvill/APLS/doc/README.md

 - **metadata** on interviewees and transcripts that facilitate large-scale (socio)linguistic analysis.

 APLS is (and will always be) **free to use**.
+APLS currently contains 211 sound files totaling 32.75 hours of audio from 33 interviewees.
-APLS is currently under construction, but when complete, it will contain 270 sound files totaling 45 hours of audio from 40 speakers.
+APLS is currently under construction; when complete, it will contain 270 sound files totaling 45 hours of audio from 40 interviewees.
 <!-- In total, APLS contains 270 sound files totaling 45 hours of audio from 40 speakers. -->
+{: .mb-1 }

 Ready to get started with APLS?
 Click [here]({{ '/doc/getting-started' | relative_url }}).
-{: .fs-7 .fw-600 }
+{: .fs-7 .fw-600 .mt-1 }

-Or check out the [demo](#demo-measuring-f1-and-f2-for-aw-in-closed-syllables) below for an example of working with APLS!
-{: .fs-6 .fw-600 }

 ## Demo: Measuring F1 and F2 for /aw/ in closed syllables
 {: .no_toc }